 Customers interact with a product through its user interface, which consists of all the visual and functional components that make it appealing to the eye.
 These components include buttons, audio, color, photos, and videos.

 UI refers to the user interfaces of software, websites, and apps.
 On the first landing page, users are more likely to click the CTA when there is a good balance between the UI and the content.
 Because of this, designers must put their efforts into making a visual that reflects the business’ voice and suits the target profiles.
 This phase would take a lot of their time at the beginning of their work.

 We can take an example from the ITI website.
 They picked a minimalist design with a subtle effect.
 So users can access all the information they needed with ease.
 You may notice that the ‘Let’s Talk’ button is using a contrast color than other elements on the first landing page.
 They do this because they want users to recognize the button right away and hit it.

 A designer must fully immerse themselves in the user’s perspective when creating a UX.
 They should work to make their design as user-friendly as they can.
-This could involve anything from enhancing the display’s aesthetics to including tools that facilitate users’ tasks.
+This could involve anything from placing the logo design in the right position, maximizing the user-friendliness of the website and app structure, enhancing the display’s aesthetics to including tools that facilitate users’ tasks.

 For example, let’s say you’re developing a food delivery app.
 You need to have a design that helps them find recommended foods or food categories in a few taps, so they won’t have to search around too much.
 For example, on the DoorDash app homepage, you can easily access all of that information just with a few taps.